Pyomo/pyomo/doc/OnlineDocs/explanation/solvers/pyrosdir/tutorial/tutorial.rst

     ...     )
     ...

-And finally, a function to build and initialize the model:
+And finally, a function to build the model and and initialize the variable values:

 .. code::